Mirza Shafi Vazeh: Early life

 Mirza Shafi's father was Sadykh Kerbalayi, more commonly known as Usta Sadykh, who served as an architect for Javad Khan, the last khan of the Ganja Khanate.
 The poet's elder brother, Abdul-Ali, became an architect like his father.

 Mirza Shafi was born in the years of the Russian conquest of the Caucasus.
 In 1804, Russian forces besieged and eventually captured Mirza Shafi's hometown, Ganja.
 After its fall, General Pavel Tsitsianov renamed Ganja Elisabethpol (in honour of Russian empress Elizabeth Alexeievna) and integrated the khanate's territory as part of the Georgia Governorate of the Russian Empire.
 Mirza Shafi's family was seriously affected by these events as his father lost his income.

 Orientalist Adolf Berge, citing Mirza Fatali Akhundov, an Azerbaijani critic, noted that after the fall of the Ganja Khanate, Mirza Shafi's father went bankrupt, then fell ill and later died.
-His father's death date is unknown, though literary critic Aliajdar Seidzade argues he died in early 1805.
+His father's death date is unknown, though literary critic Aliadjar Seidzade argues he died in early 1805.
 Mirza Shafi's father's bankruptcy is confirmed by a letter sent from a poet by the name of Shakir to poet Gasim bey Zakir, in which Sadykh from Ganja (Mirza Shafi's father), along with a certain Haji-Qurban, are mentioned as being rich men, who became completely impoverished.

 According to historian Mikhail Semevsky, Mirza Shafi was "a kind, simple man who was Tatar by origin, and Persian by upbringing".